Shinichi Someya, Ph.D.

 About Shinichi Someya

-I have a broad background in molecular cell biology, with specific training and expertise in auditory neuroscience, mitochondrial biology, aging, and hearing loss.
-I have long-standing interests in elucidating why biological and environmental insults primarily target cochlear outer hair cells, rather than inner hair cells.
-Currently, my research focuses on the roles of mitochondria, endoplasmic reticulum (ER), and ER -mitochondria contact sites in the maintenance of normal cochlear hair cell function and auditory function.
+I have a broad background in molecular cell biology, with specific training and expertise in auditory neuroscience, aging, mitochondrial biology, and hearing loss.
+Currently, my research focuses on sex differences in hearing, mitochondrial function, and cochlear aging.
 My work employs electrophysiology, histology, biochemistry, and molecular biology to assess auditory function and cochlear pathology.
 We use mice as a model system because the mouse inner ear is anatomically similar to that of human and the homologies between the mouse and human genomes are well-established.

 At the University of Florida, I currently direct six graduate courses: GMS 6486 Biology of Aging (fall/spring/summer), SPA5102 Auditory Anatomy and Physiology (fall), SPA6581 Anatomy and Physiology of Balance (fall), SPA6581 Auditory Pharmacology (summer), and SPA6564 Communication and Aging (spring).
 I also teach 5 graduate courses as a lecturer, including GMS 6893 Clinical and Translational Science Institute Student Seminar (fall), GMS 6622 Mitochondrial Biology in Aging and Disease (fall), and GMS6070 Sensory Biology (spring).
 In my courses, I take a student-centered and interactive approach.
 I encourage students to participate actively.